 7.1.
 Our duty of care is to you and not to any other person.
 Before any other person may rely on our advice, we must expressly agree to this.

 8. Statutory Compliance

 8.1.
 We are required by law to meet various statutory obligations which impact on our professional relationship with you, including under the Privacy Act, Income Tax legislation, and under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (“AML/CFT Act”).
 Under the AML/CFT Act we are required to obtain information about your identity (and where an entity is instructing us the identity of individuals associated with that entity) including of your full name and date of birth (passport, driver’s license, birth certificate), and your address (copy of a utility or rates bill addressed to you).

 8.2.
 If we are not able to collect and verify the required information we will not be able to act for you.

 9.1.
 We maintain a trust account for all funds which we receive from clients (except monies received for payment of our invoices).
 If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with a bank.
 In that case we will charge an administration fee of 10% of the interest derived.

 10.1.
 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.

 10.2.
 We are entitled to change these Terms from time to time, in which case we will send you amended Terms.

 10.3.
 Our relationship with you is governed by New Zealand law and New Zealand courts have non-exclusive jurisdiction.

-“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson and Joss Miller”
+“McMillan&Co. incorporates the practices of David Polson, Roger Barrowclough, Gerald Wilson, Joss Miller and McKinnon Aitken Martin.”